fronx/cplusplus/1_arraysize_fold.md

 #include <numeric>
 ```

-Now that those libraries are included, the real journey through the world of function overloading using template functions can begin.
+Now that those libraries are included, the real journey can begin.
 Here is the first piece of code we're investigating:

 ```cpp
 template <typename T, std::size_t Size>